ZubaydullaCoder/osonsavdo-web-app-nextjs/instructions/docs/architecture.md

 Components:

 - Client (Next.js PWA) — POS UI, product catalog, local cache, sale queue.
-- Server (Next.js server actions / API routes or tRPC) — business logic, persistence, reconciliation endpoints.
+- Server (Next.js server actions / API routes) — business logic, persistence, reconciliation endpoints.
 - Database — PostgreSQL (Neon) with Prisma for ORM and migrations.
-- Cache & Queue — Redis used for ephemeral cache, locks, and BullMQ job queue/workers.
+- Cache & Queue — Redis is recommended for ephemeral cache, locks, and BullMQ job queue/workers at scale, but can be deferred for MVP.
 - Workers — separate worker processes/containers for background jobs (imports, sending notifications, processing queued sales).
+For MVP a simple DB‑backed job table and small polling worker is sufficient.
-- DevOps/Hosting — Dockerized services for portability; recommend Render/Fly/VPS or container host.
-Avoid serverless for long‑running processes.
+- DevOps/Hosting — Dockerized services are recommended for portability; Docker is useful when you run workers and Redis, but it is optional for the very first MVP.
+Recommend Render/Fly/VPS or container host for production workloads.
+Avoid serverless for long‑running processes that need persistent connections.

 Diagram (textual):